somia/ninchat-sdk-android/README.md

 ## Building SDK .aar

 SDK resides in ninchatsdk module.
-All the aar artifacts can be built with the gradle task :ninchatsdk:assemble
+All the aar artifacts can be built with the gradle task assemble as follows:
-                                                                                            as follows:

-    $ ./gradlew :ninchatsdk:assemble
+    $ ./gradlew assemble

 After building artifacts can be then found in (project root)/ninchatsdk/build/outputs/aar folder.

 ## Test application

-Project itself contains a test application.
-You can run it from Android Studio or install it with gradle:

-    $ ./gradlew installDebug
+The test application can be found from the ninchat-sdk-android-testclient project on Github.

 ## Usage